 - How much life insurance do you need?
 Try our life insurance calculator to find out.

 - How to choose the right type of life insurance

 - What your family should know about your life insurance policy

 3. Take steps to plan your estate

 If you have life insurance, you’re already doing a lot to protect the people you cherish.
-But you also want to make sure the money you’ve worked so hard for goes to the right people after your death – with as little stress as possible.
+But you may also want to make sure all of your assets go to the right people after your death.
+And, you’ll want this to happen with as little stress as possible.

 Review your finances with an advisor

 Feeling a little overwhelmed?
 Sorting through your finances can be intimidating if you’re new at it.
 But you don’t have to do it alone.
 An advisor can help.

 The recent Sun Life survey2 found that a growing number of Canadians aged 18 to 34 are seeking support through an advisor.